 Cube beamsplitters are actually two halves of a cube cemented together from one corner to the opposite one.
 From the top, it looks like a square with a diagonal line through it.
 We coat the hypotenuse angle of one of the prisms making up the “half-cube” in a reflective material such as silver, aluminum, or gold.
 Then we glue both halves together.
 To keep track of the side that light enters there’s usually an indicator mark in the bottom.

 The outside surfaces are finely polished to prevent internal reflection and scattering.
 They even have an anti-reflective coating for easy cleaning.
 Laser line polarizing cube beamsplitter is used for quick adjustments and are a bit more durable for continued use and mounting in projects.
 One of the benefits of the cube is that it supports itself, that is, it might not require mounting at all.

 While less expensive, window or plate beamsplitters have their place and are no less useful than cube beamsplitters.
 Plate beamsplitters are more compact and lighter, which could be just what you’re looking for in a microscopy setup.

 Because there’s no cement used, they can also tolerate a higher intensity beam than most cube beamsplitters are capable of.
 Instead of damaging the cement, it just passes through the plate beamsplitter and reflects off the surface with little physical effect over time.
 In this sense, they’re much more durable in use.
 The correct orientation for a plate beamsplitter is for the laser to first contact the beamsplitter coating.

 Beamsplitting With Custom Optics

-Whether you need custom lenses, prisms, flats, or beamsplitters with wedge prisms, pentaprisms, rhomboids, or more, PFG optics can help from consultation to the final product.
+Whether you’d like custom lenses, flats, or beamsplitters with wedge prisms, pentaprisms, rhomboids, or more, we can help from consultation to the final product.
 Get in touch with us about your optics project requirements today!